timothywlewis/test-sf-issues/test/test-edit-a-custom-metadata-record/README.md

 ## Updates

+### April 24, 2018

+Update from Salesforce:

+> "Here is the bug number for future reference W-4920690 to contact Salesforce for an update.
+We are not creating a Known Issue at this time since there are not multiple cases opened.
+Currently, we do not have an ETA regarding the fix but the bug is logged and R&D is working on the bug."

 ### April 13th, 2018

 I replicated it and it is NOT working correctly.
 The scratch org I spun up was on CS60 which is